 Shared Image Gallery overview

-Shared Image Gallery is a service that helps you build structure and organization around your managed images.
+Shared Image Gallery is a service that helps you build structure and organization around your images.
 Shared Image Galleries provide:

-- Managed global replication of images.
+- Global replication of images.

 - Versioning and grouping of images for easier management.